Your Smartphone May Not Be So Smart At the Olympics (And Other Global Events)

-As the world gears up for the PyeongChang 2018 Olympic and Paralympic Winter Games athletes, volunteers, sponsors, media, and spectators are descending on PyeongChang in the Republic of Korea.
-These visitors will bring with them their personal, business, or dual use electronics to document the events, work remotely, and communicate with their friends and family through social media and voice calls.
+As the world watched the PyeongChang 2018 Olympic and Paralympic Winter Games athletes, volunteers, sponsors, media, and spectators descended on PyeongChang in the Republic of Korea.
+These visitors brought with them their personal, business, or dual use electronics to document the events, work remotely, and communicate with their friends and family through social media and voice calls.
 Connecting mobile devices to a foreign telephone network introduces a variety of risk for communications security.

 Corporate espionage via targeting traveling business people, a large and growing problem, is not well enough understood by the businesspeople.
 Many people this day and age are always working, even while ostensibly on a vacation watching the Olympics.
 A business person sitting in a venue watching their favorite Olympic sport should know that when they speak or text with their colleagues back home, everything they say and text can be monitored.

 Mobile devices combine a complex radio with a computer, two technologies that have been well integrated in modern smartphones, and the underlying technology for communication whether cellular or Wi-Fi is wireless.
 These are delivered through network services that are subject to local laws, and in the case of Wi-Fi, whether public or private, can be readily intercepted with basic tools.
 As participant and visitors to PyeongChang begin to connect their devices, they should take care to exercise proper communications security to ensure their sensitive and private conversations and transactions are protected.